A Meditative Curriculum

 Desktop Editing Software (iMovie, Quick Time Player, Final Cut, Premiere)

-Phone Editing Software (Magisto, WeVideo, Adobe Spark, Clips)
+Phone Editing Software (Magisto, WeVideo, Adobe Express, Clips)

 Audio Editing Software (Audacity, Audio Cutter, Adobe Audition)